icecube/ppc/doc/index.rst

     *example: FZCR=2.6*

     sets the correction to the LED elevation angle (nominally equal to -0.2 degrees for horizontal and 48.1 degrees for tilted flasher LEDs).
-Unless specified, the value is 0 when simulating the LED profile with a 2d-gaussian.
-If simulating the more accurate lab-measured LED profile (see description of FWID), the correction value is set to +2.0 degrees for horizontal and -5.0 degrees for tilted flashers.
-As of mid-2021 the best value used was +2.6 degrees for horizonatal and -6.3 degrees for tilted LEDs.
+As of mid-2025 the best value used was +0.2 degrees for horizonatal and -6.1 degrees for tilted LEDs.
+Default: 0.

   - **ELEV**